iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 > Poor.
 Three venues in a row where the QR code isn't recognised.<br> :date: __2020-10-02 04:04:22__

 > Had my first chance to use it yesterday but the QR code would not scan (Oppo R9s).
 Does this app require internet connection when scanning the QR code?
 I had my data switched off and the app did not indicate it needed to be enabled.<br> :date: __2020-10-02 03:48:44__

-> Scanning opens a link asking you to install the app - even if you have it.
-A couple more clicks to open the app and click 'Check In', and you'll need to go back to the front door and scan the QR code again from within the app.
-Unlike other quick and easy QR check ins, scanning the code from your camera will NOT simply open the app/site AND recognise the venue you're trying to check into.
-You have to realise the venue is using THIS app, open the app, then scan; OR scan, fiddle and scan again.<br> :date: __2020-09-22 01:29:22__